dowosage/WiredTreehouse/README.md

 # WiredTreehouse

-this is a website I made hosted on AWS S3 free tier.
-htm & css files are in www dir.
-started project for experimenting with colors, UI, responsive web design & s3 as a host.

-but as it went, i got more attached to it, so ended up keeping it live.
+This is a website I made and hosted on AWS S3 free tier as part of my bachelor program (information technology).
+I had classes in web design, AWS, cloud, etc. This was a place to experiment with concepts, colors, UI, responsive web design & S3 as a web host.
+(That's why there's no https option at woredtreehouse.com.)

-for now, it lives on as a sandbox.  or maybe closer to a sand castle.
+It lives on as a sandbox, or maybe closer to a sand castle.